 Your medical directive only encompasses health matters.
 It does not authorize any financial decisions.
 For this reason, it may be in your best interest to create a durable power of attorney for finance so that person can act on your behalf addressing any financial implications or decisions.
 For example, if Barb’s mother does not regain mental capacity, it will become complicated.
 Barb and her brother cannot sell the house (even if they were named in the will) and will have to go through court applications to apply for guardianship first.

-Difference Between a Living Will and a Durable Power of Attorney for Finances
+Difference Between a Medical Advance Directive and a Durable Power of Attorney for Finances

-A living will documents your wishes for medical treatment to be enacted at such time you are unable to make these decisions for yourself.
+A medical advance directive documents your wishes for medical treatment to be enacted at such time you are unable to make these decisions for yourself.
 Depending upon state laws, this can be called a durable power of attorney for healthcare which, also, designates a healthcare agent(s) to oversee your welfare.
 Again, this only applies after you have been deemed incapable to make decisions for yourself.

 A durable power of attorney for finances complements the durable power of attorney for healthcare by empowering the agent(s) to conduct financial decisions on your behalf.
 And, this only applies after you have been deemed incapable of making decisions for yourself.